maddaxlallatin/maddaxlallatin/README.md

 [noSpeedPolice](https://github.com/maddaxlallatin/FiveM/tree/main/noSpeedPolice) - a FiveM script that works with Luxart Vehicle Controls to limit all emergency vehicles to the speed limit unless their lights are toggled on.

 [vrCupPong](https://github.com/maddaxlallatin/cupPong) - a multiplayer vr cup pong like game made in unity using PhotonPUN.
 Download the .apk [here](https://github.com/maddaxlallatin/maddaxlallatin/releases/download/release/build.apk)

+[GFRC 2023](https://github.com/maddaxlallatin/GFRC_2023) - summer mentorship program at MITRE, collaborated with other highschool students to build a FRC simulation.

  📫 How to reach me: